dcunited001/dcunited001.github.io/_drafts/matroids.md

   matroid. you can approximate by tapering the effect subsequent transformations in the path.

-- can graph nodes be composed together with an infinite number of null sets?
+- can graph nodes be, composed together with an infinite number of null sets?
 - combine matroids components with the null set in various ways
 - can infinite matroids be reduced to finite matroids?